bbatliner/vex2/OVERVIEW.md

 ### Installation

-vex2 is available on npm and bower.
+vex2 is available on npm.

 ```
-npm install vex2
+npm install --save vex2
-bower install vex2
 ```

-You can optionally [download](https://github.com/bbatliner/vex2/releases/v1.0.0) the project files.
+You can optionally [download](https://github.com/bbatliner/vex2/releases/v2.0.1) the project files.

 ### Basics of creating dialogs and passing content